Bartholomey/the_lake_redoubt/julija/15_chapter_fifteen.md

 But what if she was right?
 What if there is no next time?
 I would have to go alone, without feeling her warmth.
 She is standing on the road.
 Her form is pitch black.
 She is watching me.
 She knows I will have to face the void alone.
 She doesn’t insult me.
 She knows I will suffer.

-*Shadowy figure: “When the curtain falls, Julija is merely a shadow irrevocably connected to your fate.”*
+*Shadowy figure: “When the curtain falls, Julija is a mere shadow irrevocably connected to your fate.”*

 **108**